 Spurious emission: Emission on a frequency, or frequencies, which are outside the necessary bandwidth and the level of which may be reduced without affecting the corresponding transmission of information.
 Spurious emissions include harmonic emissions, parasitic emissions, intermodulation products and frequency conversion products but exclude out-of-band emissions.

+Traffic mode: state of User Equipment (UE) when switched ON and with Radio Resource Control (RRC) connection established.

 Transient phenomena: Pertaining to or designating a phenomenon or a quantity which varies between two consecutive steady states during a time interval short compared with the time-scale of interest (IEC 60050-161 [19])

 User equipment: is a "Mobile Station" (MS) which is an entity capable of accessing a set of NR services via one or more radio interfaces.
 This entity may be stationary or in motion within the NR service area while accessing the NR services, and may simultaneously serve one or more users.